sanjumsanthosh/Learn_Pytest/Chapter 9/README.md

   * To find test with duplicate names, as sometimes only one will be executed
   * we forgot all the function names to make it unique
   * can help to fix unused or dead code inside fixtures

+### Running coverage on a directory

+* can pass a directory with --cov=ch9/some_code or even a parent directory
+* why?
+  * this can help in paying attention to group of files instead of a single package